pwnedsec-enki/DropNode/README.md

 - **Droplet creation fails:**
   Ensure your API token and environment variables are valid.
 Check script output for HTTP errors.
 - **Tailscale node doesn’t appear:**
-  Confirm your Tailscale auth key is reusable and preapproved.
+  Confirm your Tailscale auth key is set to reusable.
 - **No network connectivity through exit node:**
   Ensure IP forwarding and NAT are enabled (the script handles this automatically).
 - **Cannot select as exit node:**